AlexeySmolyaninov/tkt-tsoha-project-ordi/README.md

-# Project OrDi#
+# Project OrDi

 ## General

 This application will be able to connect customers and service provider through the digital interface.
-Customer will be able to audit progress of some task/project made by service provider and stay in touch with him/her during some obstacles or notify if must be performed.
+Customer will be able to audit progress of a task/project made by service provider and stay in touch with him/her in case of some obstacles or notify if changes must be performed.

 To better understand the purpose of an app, let's create a scenario of you as a customer wanting to order some car service.

 1. You drop your car at the service.
-Service provider tells you that he/she will inform you once it's done, but approximately it will take 1,5 hours.
+Service stuff tells you that he/she will inform you once it's done, but approximately it will take 1,5 hours.

 2. Project has been registrated by service provider in the app for a customer to audit the progress.